omersideman/ai-project/README.md

 ## Submission directory structure and explanation

 go-viral:\n
-|- data: Containing all the data for this project.\n
+|- data: Containing all the data for this project.

-    |-audio_mp3: All the .mp3 files of the songs would be saved here.\n
+    |-audio_mp3: All the .mp3 files of the songs would be saved here.

     |-audio_wav: All the .wav files of the songs would be saved here.
-We need it as well because when we download the audio files from youtube, we get them in .wav format.\n
+We need it as well because when we download the audio files from youtube, we get them in .wav format.

-    |-csv_files: Some intermediate .csv files of the dataset.\n
+    |-csv_files: Some intermediate .csv files of the dataset.

-    |-specs: All the spectrogram of the songs would be saved here.\n
+    |-specs: All the spectrogram of the songs would be saved here.

-|- notebooks: containing all the jupyter notebooks we created in this project.\n
+|- notebooks: containing all the jupyter notebooks we created in this project.

-|- src:\n
+|- src:

-    |-RNN_utils: We used the code here for both the RNN, CNN and Spotify feature's MLP.\n
+    |-RNN_utils: We used the code here for both the RNN, CNN and Spotify feature's MLP.

-        |-audio_utils.py: Some audio utils like rechanneling for the creation of the spectrogram.\n
+        |-audio_utils.py: Some audio utils like rechanneling for the creation of the spectrogram.

-        |-cross_val.py: The cross validation class and a function to print the cross validation results.\n
+        |-cross_val.py: The cross validation class and a function to print the cross validation results.

-        |-dataset.py: The dataset classes that will be used for the dataloader.\n
+        |-dataset.py: The dataset classes that will be used for the dataloader.

-        |-trainer.py: The trainining class for the deep models.v
+        |-trainer.py: The trainining class for the deep models.

-    |-utils: Some utils functions for different tasks we encouter thourgh the project.\n
+    |-utils: Some utils functions for different tasks we encouter thourgh the project.

-        |-audio_utils.py\n
+        |-audio_utils.py

-        |-csv_utils.py\n
+        |-csv_utils.py

-        |-file_utils.py\n
+        |-file_utils.py

-        |-image_utils.py\n
+        |-image_utils.py

-        |-plot_utils.py\n
+        |-plot_utils.py

-        |-spectrograms.py\n
+        |-spectrograms.py

-        |-spotify.py\n
+        |-spotify.py

-|-libs.txt\n
+|-libs.txt

-|-README.md\n
+|-README.md

-|-requirements.txt\n
+|-requirements.txt

 ## Notebook's explanations